beccasaurus/factory_girl_extensions/README.markdown

 When you syntax highlight the above code, the constants (model names) are usually the things that really jump out at you.
 Even in plain text, it's easier to understand that code than the above `FactoryGirl(:code)` in my opinion.

+## Dude, why isn't this stuff included in the official FactoryGirl gem as an alternative syntax?

+Originally, when I made this, not many people were using this syntax.

+Now that I know many people using this syntax, I may send a pull request to FactoryGirl to see if they would consider accepting this.

+As of factory_girl_extensions 2.0, the code is actually written in the same style as official syntaxes, so it should be very easy to include this into the official FactoryGirl gem.

 ## License